Anthony Ashley Cooper, 1st Earl of Shaftesbury: Prosecution for high treason, 1681–1682

 The end of the Oxford Parliament marked the beginning of the so-called Tory Reaction.
-On 2 July 1681, Shaftesbury was arrested on suspicion of high treason and committed to the Tower of London.
-He immediately petitioned the Old Bailey on a writ of habeas corpus, but the Old Bailey said it did not have jurisdiction over prisoners in the Tower of London, so Shaftesbury had to wait for the next session of the Court of King's Bench.
-Shaftesbury moved for a writ of habeas corpus on 24 October 1681, and his case finally came before a grand jury on 24 November 1681.
+On 2 July 1681, Ashley-Cooper was arrested on suspicion of high treason and committed to the Tower of London.
+He immediately petitioned the Old Bailey on a writ of habeas corpus, but the Old Bailey said it did not have jurisdiction over prisoners in the Tower of London, so Ashley-Cooper had to wait for the next session of the Court of King's Bench.
+Ashley-Cooper moved for a writ of habeas corpus on 24 October 1681, and his case finally came before a grand jury on 24 November 1681.

-The government's case against Shaftesbury was particularly weak – most of the witnesses brought forth against Shaftesbury were witnesses whom the government admitted had already perjured themselves, and the documentary evidence was inconclusive.
-This, combined with the fact that the jury was handpicked by the Whig Sheriff of London, meant the government had little chance of securing a conviction and on 13 February 1682, the case against Shaftesbury was dropped.
+The government's case against Ashley-Cooper was particularly weak – most of the witnesses brought forth against Ashley-Cooper were witnesses whom the government admitted had already perjured themselves, and the documentary evidence was inconclusive.
+This, combined with the fact that the jury was handpicked by the Whig Sheriff of London, meant the government had little chance of securing a conviction and on 13 February 1682, the case against Ashley-Cooper was dropped.
 The announcement prompted great celebrations in London, with crowds yelling "No Popish Successor, No York, A Monmouth" and "God bless the Earl of Shaftesbury".

 Attempts at an uprising, 1682

-In May 1682, Charles II fell ill, and Shaftesbury convened a group including Monmouth, Russell, Ford Grey, 3rd Baron Grey of Werke, and Sir Thomas Armstrong to determine what to do if the king died.
+In May 1682, Charles II fell ill, and Ashley-Cooper convened a group including Monmouth, Russell, Ford Grey, 3rd Baron Grey of Werke, and Sir Thomas Armstrong to determine what to do if the king died.
 They determined they would launch a rebellion demanding a parliament to settle the succession.
 The king recovered, however, and this was not necessary.

 At the election of the Sheriffs of London in July 1682, the Tory candidates prevailed.
-Shaftesbury was worried that these Sheriffs would be able to fill juries with Tory supporters and he was desperately afraid of another prosecution for high treason.
-Shaftesbury, therefore began discussions with Monmouth, Russell, and Grey to launch coordinated rebellions in different parts of the country.
-Shaftesbury was much more eager for a rebellion than the other three, and the uprising was postponed several times, to Shaftesbury's chagrin.
+Ashley-Cooper was worried that these Sheriffs would be able to fill juries with Tory supporters and he was desperately afraid of another prosecution for high treason.
+Ashley-Cooper, therefore began discussions with Monmouth, Russell, and Grey to launch coordinated rebellions in different parts of the country.
+Ashley-Cooper was much more eager for a rebellion than the other three, and the uprising was postponed several times, to Ashley-Cooper's chagrin.

-Following the installation of the new Tory sheriffs on 28 September 1682, Shaftesbury grew desperate.
+Following the installation of the new Tory sheriffs on 28 September 1682, Ashley-Cooper grew desperate.
 He continued to urge an immediate uprising and also opened discussions with John Wildman about the possibility of assassinating the king and the Duke of York.